Meeco/docs/releases/svx-1.3.7.md

 **Software Release Date**: 29 July, 2024

 **Summary**:

-This release introduces two minor enhancements.
+This release includes a security fix and a minor enhancements.

 ## Enhancements

-### File Management

-- It is possible to disable file uploads in the backend
+- It is possible to disable file uploads in SVX via platform configuration.
+This impacts, for example, logo uploads for tenants, organisations and credential templates in the Portal.
+The user gets an error when trying to upload files if this flag is enabled.
+The default for this value is to allow file uploads.

-### Gateway
+## Security

-- Responses to POST requests contain header `Cache-Control: no-store`
+- Responses to POST requests handled by the SVX API contain header `Cache-Control: no-store` to avoid caching potentially sensitive information.